 To answer the questions I posted in my introduction, yes, diplomats are needed.
 International cooperation and coordination cannot work just by the use of technology or virtual communication alone.
 Addressing your nationals’ concerns in a foreign land cannot be merely through giving them a list of procedure to follow.
 Implementing the country’s goals require the assistance of diplomats.
 Maintaining good and friendly ties with countries require human connection.

 On the personal aspect, being a diplomat has several challenges based on my observation.
 Work assignments change requiring the need to learn a new language, adapt in a new culture, be knowledgeable in the new country’s affairs, and so on.
 Also, for those with families, this would mean a spouse needing to change his/her career or to resign from his/her work in the home country to be with the diplomat husband/wife, the children changing schools and learning a new language and culture, or the partners striving to make a long distance relationship work.
 Based from what I saw, some husbands decided to be the one to stay at home and take care of the kids.
 On the other hand, wives of diplomats had to manage the household, plan social affairs, and handle the children’s schooling.
-It is known too that one of the reasons why marriages break up is when the spouses cannot agree on how to manage the family — a partner reluctant to leave his/her work, a partner requiring more time and attention, etc.
+It is known too that one of the reasons why marriages where one or both spouses are diplomats break up is when the spouses cannot agree on how to manage the family — a partner reluctant to leave his/her work, a partner requiring more time and attention, too much pressure at work, etc.

 Please note, however, that there are exceptions.
 I have heard lovely stories of diplomats having a great family relationship despite the distance or successfully maintaining their family ties while on foreign assignments.
 Also, there are those who found love and were able to build a family despite having a busy work schedule.